Nate Myles: Gold Coast Titans

 Myles was selected to play in all three matches of the 2012 State of Origin series, being awarded the Wally Lewis Medal as man of the series, which was won by Queensland for the seventh consecutive year.

 At the 2012 Dally M Awards Myles was named the NRL's second-row forward of the year.
 He was also named the 2012 Gold Coast Titans season's best player and awarded the club's annual Paul Broughton Medal.

 He was named a Titans co-captain for 2013 alongside Greg Bird.
 Myles was selected for Australia in the 2013 ANZAC Test and played from the interchange bench.
 In what was the first test match ever played in Canberra, New Zealand were defeated.
 Myles played all three games of the 2013 State of Origin series in which Queensland extended their record for consecutive series victories to eight.

 In game 1 of the 2013 State of Origin series, Myles was involved in a fight with New South Wales player Paul Gallen.
 Gallen alleged that Myles had twisted his knee in the previous tackle.
-Gallen then punched Myles twice in the face with Myles barely moving.
+Gallen then punched Myles twice in the face.
 The memorable melee was one of the last significant Origin stoushes before punching was outlawed in all forms of the game.